Can You Bring Toothpaste on a Plane? TSA Rules Explained

 Below are answers to the most common TSA questions about bringing toothpaste through airport security.

-Can you bring full-size toothpaste on a plane?
+Can you bring travel-size toothpaste on a plane?

 Related TSA Compliance Guides